<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.arunhasablog.com/?p=1391</guid>

-Why Is It So Hard to Exit&#160;Skype? is a post from Arun's blog.
-Click here to check it out.
-I recently installed Skype on my work PC.
+<description><![CDATA[I recently installed Skype on my work PC.
 When I tried to exit, I found that I had to jump through hoops to close Skype.
 It isn&#8217;t the most favorable experience.
-Here is how it went: [...]]]></description>
+Here is how it went: In most Windows applications, pressing the large red X button on the top right closes that window.
+If that [&#8230;]]]></description>

-<p>I recently installed Skype on my work PC.
+<content:encoded><![CDATA[<p>I recently installed Skype on my work PC.
 When I tried to exit, I found that I had to jump through hoops to close Skype.
 It isn&#8217;t the most favorable experience.
 Here is how it went:</p>

 <p>In most Windows applications, pressing the large red X button on the top right closes that window.
 If that window is the last window left of that application, the whole application exits and you don&#8217;t see it in the start taskbar or in the notification area.
 You can assume that Skype on windows should behave the same way.
 Right?</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype01.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1392" title="skype01" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype01-500x333.png" alt="" width="500" height="333" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype01.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1392" title="skype01" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype01-500x333.png" alt="" width="500" height="333" /></a></p>

 <p>Wrong!
 Pressing the X just collapses the window into the taskbar.
 That is the exact same behavior that is observed when you press the minimize button.
 I don&#8217;t get it.
 Whey even have the X up there if it does the exact same thing as the minimize button?</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype02.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1393" title="skype02" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype02-500x333.png" alt="" width="500" height="333" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype02.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1393" title="skype02" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype02-500x333.png" alt="" width="500" height="333" /></a></p>

 <p>At this point, I am tempted to just ctrl+alt+del and kill the process, but instead I give Skype a chance and right click the icon on the taskbar to see if it gives me any options.
 And there it is!
 The elusive option to actually quit Skype.</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype03.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1395" title="skype03" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype03-500x333.png" alt="" width="500" height="333" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype03.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1395" title="skype03" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype03-500x333.png" alt="" width="500" height="333" /></a></p>

 <p>I click the option and guess what!
 Skype pops up a dialog box asking me if I actually want to exit.
 Really?
 You think I right clicked the icon on the taskbar, and then clicked &#8220;quit skype&#8221; all on accident?</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype04.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1396" title="skype04" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype04-500x333.png" alt="" width="500" height="333" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype04.png" rel="lightbox[1391]"><img class="aligncenter size-medium wp-image-1396" title="skype04" src="http://www.arunhasablog.com/wp-content/uploads/2011/11/skype04-500x333.png" alt="" width="500" height="333" /></a></p>

 <p>This sort of stuff really bugs me.
 Why is Skype ignoring already established patterns?
 Why is Skype making it so annoying to use their product?</p>